Frances O'Grady, Baroness O'Grady of Upper Holloway: Career

 She has been a member of the Resolution Foundation's Commission on Living Standards, as well as serving on the TUC's Commission on Vulnerable Employment, the Low Pay Commission and the High Pay Commission.
 She has campaigned prominently during the referendum on EU membership, as the TUC registered for the remain side, particularly citing concerns around the impact on workers' rights and jobs in export led industries.

 O'Grady has led a protest outside Bestway, Britain's largest family owned business.
 In February 2013 she was, as a result of her efforts, assessed as the 11th most powerful woman in Britain by Woman's Hour on BBC Radio 4.

 She was appointed as a Non-Executive Director of Bank of England in June 2019.
-In April 2022, O'Grady announced that she will leave her post as TUC's general secretary at the end of the year and will be replaced by Paul Nowak in January 2023.
+In April 2022, O'Grady announced that she would leave her post as TUC's general secretary at the end of the year.
+She was succeeded by Paul Nowak in January 2023.

 It was announced on 14 October 2022, that as part of the 2022 Special Honours, O'Grady would receive a life peerage, sitting for the Labour Party.
 On 9 December 2022, she was created Baroness O'Grady of Upper Holloway, of Wood Farm in the City of Oxford.